 Skip to main content

 Some jobs need doing every day, every week, or every month — cleaning the cooler, ordering stock, checking displays, cashing up the till.
-Instead of creating these tasks manually each time, you can set up a repeat task and let the system handle it.
+Set them up as a repeat task and Digital Florists creates them on schedule.
+Repeat tasks run on their own hourly schedule, separate from Automations.

 How it works

 You create the first task as normal — give it a name, set the category, assign it to someone.
-Then configure the repeat schedule.
-From then on, the system creates a new task automatically each time one is due.
+Then configure the repeat schedule, either when you create the task or by editing an existing one later.
+From then on, a new task is created automatically each time one is due.
 Each generated task is a copy of the original — same name, same category, same checklist items (if you have them).
 It appears in your task list as Pending, ready for your team to pick up.

 Setting one up